yyyaohhh/tp/docs/UserGuide.md

 Format: `info MODULE`

 <div class="alert alert-warning"><md>:gear: Example:

 * info CS2109S

+Displays information about the module CS2109S

 * info CS1010

+Displays information about the module CS1010
 </md></div>

 The images below show you what ModCraft should look like after executing the `info` command.